rackerlabs/rackspace-how-to/content/cloud-servers/connecting-to-a-server-using-ssh-on-linux-or-mac-os.md

 3. If you don't see a stored key in the list, you can perform one of the following actions:

    - Switch the region for the new server to the region where you have stored the SSH key.
-   - Repeat the steps in the preceding section, "Add the public key to your cloud account," to add the key to the region in which you want to create the new server.
+   - Repeat the steps in the preceding section, *Add the public key to your cloud account*, to add the key to the region in which you want to create the new server.

 ### Add the key to an existing server

 You can't use the Cloud Control Panel to add a public key to an existing server.
 Follow these steps to add the key manually:

-1. On your cloud server, create a directory named `.ssh` in the home folder of the user that you connect to by using SSH.
+1. On your cloud server, create a directory named **.ssh** in the home folder of the user that you connect to by using SSH.

         mkdir -p ~/.ssh

-2. Create or edit the `authorized_keys` file and add your public key to the list of authorized keys by using the following command:
+2. Create or edit the **authorized_keys** file and add your public key to the list of authorized keys by using the following command:

         nano ~/.ssh/authorized_keys

     A key is all on one line, so ensure that the key isn't broken by line breaks.
-You can have multiple keys in the `authorized_keys` file, with one key per line.
+You can have multiple keys in the **authorized_keys** file, with one key per line.

 3. Set the correct permissions on the key by using the following commands: